William Crookes: Spiritualism

 In a series of experiments in London, England at the house of Crookes in February 1875, the medium Anna Eva Fay managed to fool Crookes into believing she had genuine psychic powers.
 Fay later confessed to her fraud and revealed the tricks that she had used.
 Regarding Crookes and his experiments with mediums, the magician Harry Houdini suggested that Crookes had been deceived.
 The physicist Victor Stenger wrote that the experiments were poorly controlled and "his desire to believe blinded him to the chicanery of his psychic subjects."

-In 1897, John Grier Hibben wrote that Crookes' idea of ether waves explaining telepathy was not a scientific hypothesis "he presents no facts to indicate its probability or to save it from being relegated to the sphere of bare conjecture."
+In 1897, John Grier Hibben wrote that Crookes's idea of ether waves explaining telepathy was not a scientific hypothesis "he presents no facts to indicate its probability or to save it from being relegated to the sphere of bare conjecture."

 In 1916, William Hope tricked Crookes with a fake spirit photograph of his wife.
 Oliver Lodge revealed there had been obvious signs of double exposure, the picture of Lady Crookes had been copied from a wedding anniversary photograph, but Crookes was a convinced spiritualist and claimed it was genuine evidence for spirit photography.

 The physiologist Gordon Stein suspected that Crookes was too ashamed to admit he had been duped by the medium Florence Cook or that he conspired with her for sexual favors.
 He also suggested that Crookes had conspired with Anna Eva Fay.
 He noted that contrary to popular belief, Hope had been exposed as a fraud on several occasions.
 Stein concluded that all feats of Hope were conjuring tricks.
-In a review, biographer William Brock wrote that Stein made his "case against Crookes and Home clearly and logically."
+In a review, biographer William Brock wrote that Stein made his "case against Crookes and Hope clearly and logically."

 Crookes joined the Society for Psychical Research, becoming its president in the 1890s: he also joined the Theosophical Society and The Ghost Club, of which he was president from 1907 to 1912.
 In 1890 he was initiated into the Hermetic Order of the Golden Dawn.